top of page

 Most organizations conduct exit interviews, but employee retention interviews are proactive instead of reactive.
 Retention interviews are intended to learn from current employees about the factors that motivated them to accept the offer to work with your company and if those reasons are being met today from the employee's perspective.

-Retention interviews involve asking a series of questions so changes can be made to meet employee expectations before they exit the company.
-These interviews can be built into a regular part of one-to-one meetings or in large group team meetings.
+Retention interviews involve asking a series of questions to determine whether changes can be made to meet employee expectations before they exit the company.
+These interviews can be a regular part of one-to-one meetings or large group team meetings.
 Sometimes, human resources can administer these interviews to help with anonymity and psychological safety.

 Here are a few sample retention interview questions you can use: